chriswrightdesign/websites-for-non-jerks/README.md

 - Are you chunking content to allow for skim reading and ease of re-use?
 - Has the content driven the design decisions, or has it been visa versa?
 - Have you revisited the hierarchy of important information?
 [Content priority guide](http://seesparkbox.com/foundry/content_priority_guide)
 - Are you hiding useful content for people because you assume they won’t use it?
-[Content parity](http://gomakethings.com/content-parity-on-the-web/)
+[Content parity](http://gomakethings.com/content-parity-on-the-web/), [State of mobile web sources](http://karenmcgrane.com/2013/06/13/state-of-the-mobile-web-sources/)
 - If you’re using a CMS is it set up for multiple types of headline so the important headline doesn’t get truncated randomly?
 - Do you really need that image carousel or is it just politically convenient?
 [Three ideas that convert better than a carousel](http://econsultancy.com/au/blog/62715-three-ideas-that-convert-better-than-a-standard-carousel)
 - How are you dealing with large infographics or tables?